-Management of a Patient who has Suffered Domestic Violence
+Management of a Patient who has Suffered Intimate Partner Violence

 Domestic violence, or intimate partner violence (IPV), is threatening or controlling behavior inflicted on a person by another person in the context of an intimate relationship.
 Intimate partner violence occurs in 1 in 4 women, and crosses socioeconomic and sexual preference boundaries.